hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 Wallets and exchanges continue to serve as the entry point for account user creation.
 In this way they should utilize new functionality for their purposes and to allow users to transact easily

-1. Search accounts by virtual / Hedera address using Mirror Node or SDK
+1. Search accounts by virtual / Hedera address using Mirror Node or SDK.
 2. Import `ECDSA` private keys.
 In the past ED keys were the main type but with an influx of users from EVM chains `ECDSA` support will be important.
-3. Transfer to  virtual / Hedera address using SDK or JSON RPC relay
+3. Transfer to virtual / Hedera address using SDK or JSON RPC relay.
-4. Expose account details Hedera address and `virtualAddresses`
+4. Expose account details Hedera address and `virtualAddresses`.

 Multiple personas exist for which wallets need to explore support to ensure vibrancy of the smart contract scenarios.